Skip to content

 Advantages:

-• Loyal and affectionate with family
+• Loyal and affectionate family companion

-• Excellent watchdog without aggression
+• Excellent watchdog without excessive aggression

 Disadvantages:

-• Needs mental stimulation to avoid boredom
+• Needs regular mental stimulation and daily exercise

 Best Deals on WEBSITE ONLY but We are also available on